KristofarStavrev/huggingface_model_deployment/README.md

     - [X] Migrated the runner to a dedicated machine
     - [X] Create an automated release when a new tag is created
     - [ ] FOR FUTURE IMPROVEMENTS: Tag docker images with release/commit tag
-    - [ ] FOR FUTURE IMPROVEMENTS: Alternative tools would be Jenkins, Argo, CircleCI
+    - [ ] FOR FUTURE IMPROVEMENTS: Alternative tools for CI/CD would be Jenkins, Argo, CircleCI
 - [X] Code styling, linting, security and tests
     - [X] Pytest for unit/mock/integration tests
     - [X] Code coverage